Why you can trust The Zebra

 Can insurance companies prevent you from driving?

-Your insurance company cannot determine if your disability impedes your ability to drive safely — that is something left to your individual DMV department as well as a medical professional.
-If you're uncertain about your own limitations, contact your state DMV department for more information.
+Your insurance company cannot determine if your disability impedes your ability to drive safely — that is something left to your state's Department of Motor Vehicles (DMV) as well as a medical professional.
+If you're uncertain about your own limitations, contact your state DMV for more information.

 Special modifications to vehicles

-If your disability requires specific modifications to your vehicle, you need to consider this aspect of your insurance coverage.
-If you have any special modifications to your vehicle, make sure you add supplementary coverage for it.
-Most insurance companies offer additional coverage for custom equipment but have certain stipulations.
+If your disability requires specific modifications to your vehicle, you need to consider this aspect of your insurance coverage and add on CPE coverage.

 Typical modifications to vehicles include: